Houses in Multiple Occupation

 What is a House in Multiple Occupation?

-A HMO only requires a licence if it is considered 'large'.
-This means:
+A HMO requires a licence if all of the following apply:

-What do you need to do ahead of 1 October 2018?
+What do you need to do if you are operating a HMO?

-If you are a landlord or manager and need to apply for a licence because of the change in legislation as detailed above, please contact the Environmental Health team on 01306 879301.
+If you are a landlord or manager and need to apply for a HMO licence please contact the Environmental Health team on 01306 879301.

-Each HMO will require an inspection by a member of the Environmental Health team to ensure it meets acceptable management standards and has adequate amenities and fire safety measures
+Each HMO will require an inspection by a member of the Environmental Health team to ensure it meets acceptable management standards, has adequately sized bedrooms, has sufficient amenities and has the required fire safety measures.

-A fee of £687 will be payable to obtain a licence, a discount of £50 is applicable for those who are members of a recognised national landlords's association.
+A fee of £687 will be payable to obtain a licence, a discount of £50 is applicable for those who are members of a recognised nation landlord's association.

 The following will be required when applying for a licence: